analog horror

 Overview

 Summary: A stylized 3D animation designed to mimic the unsettling tone of analog horror.
 The project takes the form of an archived instructional tape from a fictional facility and blends low-fidelity textures, eerie pacing, glitch overlays, and environmental ambiguity to create a disorienting short-form narrative.
+The aim was to evoke horror through tone, environment, and post-processing — not jump scares.
+The absence of characters, paired with cryptic on-screen text, enhances the discomfort and sense of surveillance.

 Modeling & Texturing